n1kdo/KPA500-remote/README.md

 ![](WebConsole.png "View of Web Console for KPA500 Amplifier")

-## Elecraft "KPA-500 Remote" server
+## Elecraft "KPA-500 Remote" server and "KAT-500 Remote" server

-The KPA500-remote IOT thing also provides a network server that is compatible with the KPA-500 remote client.
+The KPA500-remote also provides a network server that is compatible with the KPA-500 remote client, and a network server that is compatible with the KAT-500 remote client.

-This means that you don't need a dedicated computer to serve the amplifier to the network, the KPA500-remote IOT thing (this application) does that already.
+This means that you don't need a dedicated computer to serve the amplifier and tuner to the network, the KPA500-remote (this application) does that for you.

+No need to run a PC at your remote station!

-n1kdo 20221231
+n1kdo 20230813